coderefinery/train-the-trainer/content/lesson-development.md

 - Next steps?
   - Making the lesson citable following
     [our blog post](https://coderefinery.org/blog/2024/07/30/lesson-cffs/).
+  - Improvements based on what we learn from this workshop.

 The overarching trend was to make the lesson simpler and more accessible - to meet the learners where they are instead of pulling them to the tool choices of